az-dudhraj/demo-/README.md

 # demo-
-I was learning how to use git hub author- ajwin dudhraj
+I was learning how to use git hub<br>
+author- ajwin dudhraj